artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/hw3/homework3.md

          'up', 'right', 'down']]

-4. In the `TilePuzzle` class, write a method `find_solution_a_star(self)` that returns an optimal solution to the current board, represented as a list of direction strings.
+4. **[30 points]** In the `TilePuzzle` class, write a method `find_solution_a_star(self)` that returns an optimal solution to the current board, represented as a list of direction strings.
 If multiple optimal solutions exist, any of them may be returned.
 Your solver should be implemented as an A* search using the Manhattan distance heuristic, which is reviewed below.
 You may assume that the board is solvable.
 During your search, you should take care not to add positions to the queue that have already been visited.
 It is recommended that you use the `PriorityQueue` class from the `Queue` module.

     Recall that the Manhattan distance between two locations $(r\_1, c\_1)$ and $(r\_2, c\_2)$ on a board is defined to be the sum of the componentwise distances: $|r\_1 - r\_2| + |c\_1 - c\_2|$.
 The Manhattan distance heuristic for an entire puzzle is then the sum of the Manhattan distances between each tile and its solved location.